MichelDucartier/ada-jekyll/index.md

 The results show that gender doesn't have a consistent or strong impact on how movies are rated across different character groups.
 Even though we sometimes found notable results, they were not reliable across the board.
 The low R-squared values from our analysis indicate that gender, as a factor, doesn't play a significant role in determining a movie's average rating.
-Basically, gender doesn't seem to be a major factor in how well a movie is received by audiences.
+In short, gender doesn't seem to be a major factor in how well a movie is received by audiences.

 <!-- | Cluster | R-squared | Coeff   | p-value |